 Day View:

-This feature allows healthcare providers or their clinic administrator to send a quick message within the consultation.
-The alert message gets pushed to the patient via text or a chat message in the consultation itself.
+- Providers or their clinic admin may send a quick message to the patient to alert them.
+This message gets pushed via SMS text or a chat message within the consultation itself.

 Step 1 - From within the consultation, click the red 'Alert Patient' button.